Free guided tours of the Bradgate House Ruins run daily.

 Situated in the centre of Bradgate Park, adjacent to the tarmac carriageway and midway between the Newtown Linford entrance and the Deer Barn Buildings.

+A magnificent Tudor house, reminiscent of Hampton Court and other great houses of the period.
+Bradgate House was one of the earliest unfortified mansions to be built in England and one of the first houses of its scale to be built in brick.
 It was started by Thomas Grey, 1st Marquis of Dorset, in about 1499 and his son completed it by 1520.
-Further additions made some 20 years later and also in the 1600’s.
+Further additions were made some 20 years later and also in the 1600’s.

 The completed house consisted of two main storeys with attics and was about 200 feet in length from east to west with two wings joined by a Great Hall and parlour on the north side.